COVID-19 (Coronavirus) Information & Business Assistance Programs

 Center for Disease Control (CDC)

-- The REAL ID deadline has been extended until October 1, 2021.
-REAL ID transactions will not be conducted for the duration of the Stay at Home Order.
+- REAL ID compliance deadline has been extended until October, 2021.
+REAL ID transactions are not currently conducted outside of renewal transactions.

 Masks available for purchase at NH State Liquor Stores

 Governor makes masks available at NH State Liquor Stores for businesses at cost.

 Main Street Lending Program